LouHafer/DyLP/README.md

 process of cloning the repositories for dylp and its dependencies and building the software.
 This is the best way to get started.
+If you want to build in a separate directory from the source files, use the coinbrew option `--build-dir`.
+If you want to install in a specified directory, use the coinbrew option `--prefix`.

-Once you have created the necessary repositories, the minimal action required for configuration is to run the command
+Once you have created the necessary repositories, the minimal action required for configuration and build is to run the commands
 ```
 ./configure
+make
 ```
 in the top level directory of the distribution.
 Run